There are plenty of reasons you’d want to run your own mail server. Privacy, security, and customization are just a few.

 Mailcow runs within a Docker container.
 If you’ve never heard of Docker before, don’t worry; you don’t need to be an expert to follow this guide.
 Just know that Docker containers act kind of like partial virtual machines.
 They create separate compartments where you can install software without it interfering with the rest of the system.
 That’s what allows Mailcow to arrive already set up and pre-assembled.

 You’re also going to need another tool for Docker.
 You need to install that too.
-Unfortunately, the version in Ubuntu’s repositories is really out of date.
-Since it’s a Python package, it is available with the
+Unfortunately, the version in Ubuntu’s repositories is really out of date, so we will grab the files directly from its source:

 Get and Install Mailcow